whackone/docs/src/as3.md

 ### Filter operator

-The filter operator has been modified to take a local (`.(local_name, test)`) rather than cluttering the lexical scope.
+The filter operator has been modified to take a local (`.(pattern_name, test)`) rather than cluttering the lexical scope.

 ```
 xnode.(o, o.@x.startsWith("abc"))